Finding Data: Data on Education

 Provides social, economic, and housing characteristics for small geographic areas derived from the U.S. Census Bureau American Community Survey and the Decennial Census Long Form.
 These surveys collect basic population characteristics and social, economic, and housing data.
 Includes school districts.

 - Education Longitudinal Study of 2002 (ELS:2002)

 Monitors the transition of a national sample of young people as they progress from 10th grade through high school and on to postsecondary education and/or work.
-Check the Main Catalog for releases and access.
 Also see the NCES Bibliography for literature that has used this data.